aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/converting-project-data/reduce-gap-between-tasks-list-and-footer/_index.md

 ---
-title: Reduce Gap Between Tasks List and Footer
+title: Remove Gap Between Tasks List and Footer
 description: "Aspose.Tasks for .NET provides ReduceFooterGap property to reduce gap between the list of tasks and the footer while conversion of project data to different formats."
 keywords: "Export project data to other formats, reduce gap between tasks and footer, Aspose.Tasks, C#"
 type: docs